shungyan/Unsloth-Finetune-App/README.md

-Create a dockerfile to setup unsloth environment and finetune models.
+Create a dockerfile to setup unsloth environment on local PC to finetune models.

-Create a gradio app to start finetuning and observe loss through tensorboard

-tensorboard --logdir=./outputs --port=6006